taknight-101/taknight-101.github.io/_posts/2024-02-28-realtime-chat.md

 ```

-{{< notice "note" >}}
-  note that we implemented authorization here programmatically again to make sure we don't broadcast messages to rooms they don't belong to, these lines in the below code do the trick
+> Note that we implemented authorization here programmatically again to make sure we don't broadcast messages to rooms they don't belong to, these lines in the below code do the trick
-{{< /notice >}}
+{: .prompt-tip }